famichu/MagLev_Switch_MX/README.md

 - Soldering jig(3D printed) x1(Optional)

 ### About the magnet and the hall effect sensor
-Dimensions of the magnet used to those models are 5mm diameter and 2mm thickness neodymium magnet.
-I had used with [this magnet](https://www.amazon.co.jp/gp/product/B08MJH42VK/).
+The dimensions of the magnet used to make these models are 5mm diameter and 2mm thickness neodymium magnets.
+I used [this magnet](https://www.amazon.co.jp/gp/product/B08MJH42VK/).
-The hall effect sensor I had used is [A1304](https://www.allegromicro.com/~/media/Files/Datasheets/A1304-Datasheet.ashx) of Allegro MicroSystems.
+The hall effect sensor I used is [A1304](https://www.allegromicro.com/~/media/Files/Datasheets/A1304-Datasheet.ashx) from Allegro MicroSystems.

 ## 3D Printing
 I recommend to use SLA or DLP printer to print the body of the switches.
 And the recommended printing direction is the angle at which the groove is parallel to the platform.